FontysDev-Projects/s2-tcb-ventbox/ReadMe.txt

 Doing so the app will work under normal conditions.

-2. You will have to update the path in the C# App
+2. You will have to update the path that I used to your file path in the C# App.

 You will find it on the 100th line.